plone/documentation/docs/deployment/caching/profiles.md

 ## Default caching profiles

-`plone.app.caching` includes three default caching profiles.
+`plone.app.caching` includes two default caching profiles.

-Two of these  profiles encapsulate the cache settings that are known to work well with a typical default Plone installation:
+These  profiles encapsulate the cache settings that are known to work well with a typical default Plone installation:

 ### Without caching proxy